adhikarinarayan/adhikarinarayan.github.io/_posts/2024-10-03-Tensor-Basics.md

 layout: post
 title: "Understanding Tensors"
 date: 2024-10-03
-categories: Maths, AI
+categories: Maths AI
 excerpt: "What is a Tensor?
 This is a question that is usually discussed in mathematics or physics lectures.
 With the advent of neural networks, we can see its prominence in the field of AI as well..
 For a physicist - A tensor is a mathematical object that can be used to describe a physical quantity. "
 ---

 What is a Tensor?
-This is a question which is usually discussed in mathematics or physics lectures.
-With the advent of neural networks we can see its prominence in the field of AI as well..
+This is a question that is usually discussed in mathematics or physics lectures.
+With the advent of neural networks, we can see its prominence in the field of AI as well.
-For a physicist - Tensor is a mathematical object that can be used to describe a physical quantity.
+For a physicist - A tensor is a mathematical object that can be used to describe a physical quantity.
 Vectors and Scalars are just special cases of tensors.
 They can be covariant or contravariant.
 They have some special transformation rules too.
-But we are not heading towards a course in General relativity, Hence In our discussion, we will look into tensor simply as multidimensional array.
+But we are not heading towards a course in General relativity, Hence In our discussion, we will look into tensors simply as a multidimensional array.
 But one can ask, why to even use tensors here? we will try to answer this question in the upcoming post.
-First let's familiarize ourselves with this concept.
+First, let's familiarize ourselves with this concept.

 ## Tensor Basics: Dimensions and Rank

-To define a tensor, we need two things- i) dimension ii) rank(order).
+To define a tensor, we need two things- i) dimension and ii) rank(order).
 Each tensor lives in some vector space it can have dimension(m) like 1,2,3..... so on.
 Also, to represent each element we need some indices, it is called rank(n) of tensor.
 If there is a tensor of rank-n and dimension-m, then it will have $m^n$ components.

 Let us understand it with a simple example:
-Suppose m = 2 , n = 1, then it will have 2 components and 1 index.
+Suppose m = 2, n = 1, then it will have 2 components and 1 index.
 Suppose m = 2 and n = 1.
 This tensor will have 2 components and 1 index.
 We've seen this tensor before - it's a vector in 2D space! $A_i = (A_1,A_2)$.
 Actually vector and scalar are also tensors.
 Vector is tensor of rank 1, it can be represented by a column.
-Scalar is tensor of rank 0, it is represented by a number.
+Scalar is a tensor of rank 0, it is represented by a number.
 If we take n=2,m=2, it will have 4 components.
-Also it will have two indices for each component.
-Surely we don't have name for it.
-But it's representation looks familiar.
+Also, it will have two indices for each component.
+Surely we don't have a name for it.
+But its representation looks familiar.
 It is a matrix.
 $$
 A_{i,j} = \begin{bmatrix}